Efficiently empower quality leadership skills via.

 Information provided by:

 Ms. Christy Lai is a Board Certified Behavior Analyst with a Master of Science in Applied Behavior Analysis from St. Cloud State University and a Bachelor of Arts in Psychology from the University of Michigan, Ann Arbor.
 Ms. Lai joined Autism Partnership (AP) in 2011 and she has extensive experience in working with children with ASD.
-Ms. Christy Lai currently take lead of the case supervision in the new established AP Beijing center.
+Ms. Christy Lai currently take lead of the case supervision in AP Hong Kong center.
 At the same time, she oversees the Little Learners program in Hong Kong and Shanghai and consults families in Asia.
 She directs overseas training to staff in the Train the Trainer program and provides parent education to families with children with ASD.
 She also conducts Jumpstart and PIIP programs locally and internationally.
 In additions, she is keen to take part in overseas ASD conferences and take lead of the design and production of AP teaching materials.
 Moreover, she helps with producing ABA training videos and articles in the APSPARKS website for public education.

 Related Articles: